 What kinds of payment are accepted?

 Cash, check, Visa, Mastercard, and Discover are accepted.
 We are currently in network with Blue Cross and Blue Shield PPO.
-We are also in network with Medicare, but Medicare only covers chiropractic manipulation.

 What therapies are used in naturopathic medicine?

 Nutrition, lifestyle/ wellness counseling, hydrotherapy, homeopathy, botanical medicine, naturopathic manipulative therapy, and physical therapeutics are some of the tools used.
 In some states, naturopathic doctors may prescribe drugs or perform minor surgery on patients.

 Counseling that addresses the aspects of one’s diet, exercise, sleep, stress handling patterns, and other things that affect the one’s overall health.